ArchivesPortalEuropeFoundation/apex-cms/README.md

-# apex-cms
-Archives Portal Europe Front-End
+# Archives Portal Europe Frontend

-Front-End project with liferay portal.
+This is the main frontend project for the Archives Portal Europe, i.e. the Portal itself.
+It includes page layouts, texts, translations, etc. related to the Liferay CMS that's currently in place.